 Alison Brown - Operations Manager

 Alison joined The English Manner in 2016 in the role of Operations Manager.
 She graduated with a Higher National Diploma in Institutional Management and subsequently joined The Women's Royal Naval Service as a Supply Officer.
 Appointments as the Assistant Secretary Personnel at the Royal Naval Air Station, Yeovilton, Catering Officer at HMS DRAKE in Plymouth and Wardroom Mess Manager at Britannia Royal Naval College, Dartmouth followed.
 Alison then went to work as the Housekeeper at Government House in Hong Kong for three years before the handover to China in 1997.
 On return to the UK Alison entered The Royal Household as the Housekeeper at Sandringham House in Norfolk.
-After a short time as the Domestic Bursar at St George's House, Windsor Castle, Alison spent fifteen years as the Housekeeper at The Palace of Holyrioodhouse, Edinburgh, The Queen's Official Residence in Scotland.
-She now lives in Somerset and enjoys travel, gardening and walking her dog, a golden retriever called Tilly.
+After a short time as the Domestic Bursar at St George's House, Windsor Castle, Alison spent fifteen years as the Housekeeper at The Palace of Holyroodhouse, Edinburgh, The Queen's Official Residence in Scotland.